 Bisque, bisquit firing

 Generally, bisque firing refers to the practice of prefiring ware without glaze to make it impervious to water, resistant to damage during handling and absorbent for glazing.
 The porosity of the bisque (generally more than 15%) makes it an ideal medium to absorb water from the glaze suspension and hold it in place, it is typical for the glaze to dry sufficiently for handling in just a few seconds.
 The temperature of the bisque firing can be adjusted to tune the degree of porosity, and therefore the glazing characteristics.
-Bisquit should be fired as high as possible to burn away all carbonaceous matter, yet low enough to provide enough absorbency to make glaze application easy.
+Bisquit should be fired as high as possible.
+Some companies fire high enough to get some glass formation so the ware has extra strength to resist cracking during fast firing.
+Bisque also needs to be low enough to provide sufficient absorbency to make glaze application easy.
 Less porous ware can be successfully glazed by reducing water content of the glaze suspension, heating the ware before immersion in the glaze, additions of binders or flocculants, applying a thinner layer, etc.

 A dried terra cotta mug on the left, bisque fired to cone 06 on the right